$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Abstract

 \section{Abstract}

-Let $X$ be a complex smooth quasi-projective variety with a fixed epimorphsim $\nu\colon\pi_1(X)\twoheadrightarrow \Z$.
-In this paper, we consider the asymptotic behaviour of invariants such as Betti numbers with all possible field coefficients and the order of the torsion subgroup of singular homology associated to $\nu$, known as the $L^2$-type invariants.
-For degree 1, we give concrete formulas to compute these limits by the geometric information of $X$ when $\nu$ is orbifold effective.
-The proof relies on the theory of cohomology jump loci.
-We give a detailed study about the degree 1 cohomology jump loci of $X$ with arbitrary algebraically closed field coefficients.
-In particular, we extend part of Arapura's result for degree 1 cohomology jump loci of $X$ with complex field coefficients to the one with positive characteristic field coefficients.
-As an application, when $X$ is a hyperplane arrangement complement, an combinatoric upper bound is given for the number of parallel positive dimension components in degree 1 cohomology jump loci with complex coefficients.
-Another application is that we give a positive answer to a question posed by Denham and Suciu: for any prime number $p\geq 2$, there exists a central hyperplane arrangement such that its Milnor fiber has non-trivial $p$-torsion in homology and $p$ does not divide the number of hyperplanes in the arrangement.
+Let $X$ be a complex smooth quasi-projective variety with a fixed epimorphism $\nu\colon\pi_1(X)\twoheadrightarrow \Z$.
+We consider the asymptotic behaviour of invariants such as Betti numbers with any field coefficients and the order of the torsion part of singular integral homology associated to $\nu$, known as the $L^2$-type invariants.
+At homological degree one, we give concrete formulas for these limits by the geometric information of $X$ when $\nu$ is orbifold effective.
+The proof relies on a study about cohomological degree one jump loci of $X$.
+We extend part of Arapura's result for cohomological degree one jump loci of $X$ with complex field coefficients to the one with positive characteristic field coefficients.
+As an application, when $X$ is a hyperplane arrangement complement, a combinatoric upper bound is given for the number of parallel positive dimensional components in cohomological degree one jump loci with complex coefficients.
+Another application is that we give a positive answer to a question posed by Denham and Suciu for hyperplane arrangement.